-5.1 This Chapter describes the roles of the local authority and developer/applicant in the process by which air quality and planning decisions are taken and then deals with how both the strategic planning and development control processes can require good practice for all new development, and how the air quality implications can be judged.
-The flow chart in Figure 2 below provides an overview of the process.
+5.1 This section explains how all development proposals can adopt good design principles that reduce emissions and contribute to better air quality management.
+The roles of the local authority and developer/applicant in the process by which air quality and planning decisions are taken are set out and commentary is given on how both the strategic planning and development control processes can contribute to good practice for all new development.
+The flow chart in Figure 2 below provides an overview of the whole process, defining the roles of the various parties and identifying opportunities for optimising the development proposal so as to reduce emissions.
+The concepts outlined in this section are applicable to all development and can be applied regardless of the outcome of any air quality assessment, as described in Section 6.

-Overarching Concepts in Land Use Planning and Best Practice
+Overarching Concepts in Land Use Planning for Better Air Quality

-- 5.2 The land-use planning and development control system has an important role to play in driving forwards improvements in local air quality, minimising exposure to pollution, and to improving the health and well-being of the population. - 5.3 Whilst land-use planning and development controls rarely provide immediate solutions to improving air quality, they can ensure that future problems are prevented or minimised. - 5.4 This guidance deals primarily with the development control process that is applied to determining individual applications.
+5.2 The land-use planning and development control system has an important role to play in driving forwards improvements in local air quality, minimising exposure to pollution, and to improving the health and well-being of the population.

+5.3 Whilst land-use planning and development controls rarely provide immediate solutions to improving air quality, they can ensure that future problems are prevented or minimised.

+5.4 This guidance deals primarily with the development control process that is applied to determining individual applications.
 The role of planning at the strategic level must not be understated, however.
-Effective spatial planning can reduce the need to travel by car to the workplace, schools, shopping and leisure facilities by ensuring new dwellings are located in areas where such facilities are readily available, or where good public transport links are provided.
+Effective spatial planning can reduce the need to travel by car to the workplace, schools, shopping and leisure facilities by ensuring new dwellings are located in areas where such facilities are readily available, or where alternative transport modes are avaialble.
 Careful consideration to building design and layout can assist in minimising exposure to future occupants.
-Policies that enforce high building standards can play an important role in reducing emissions from services that provide heating and hot water an increasingly important sector as measures to tackle transport emissions are tightened.
+Policies that enforce high building standards can play an important role in reducing emissions from services that provide heating and hot water - an increasingly important sector as measures to tackle transport emissions are tightened.

-Land-use Planning
+Making Better Use of the Land-use Planning System

-- 5.5 The land-use planning system has significant potential to influence local air quality positively through the careful design of neighbourhoods.
-Some actions which are strongly encouraged include: - The inputs of planning, transport, housing, education and environment departments should be fully integrated to ensure that environmental considerations, including those related to air quality, are considered at the earliest stages of the strategic planning processes; - Services should be joined up and easier to access via public transport or other sustainable choices such as cycling and walking; and
+5.5 The land-use planning system has significant potential to influence local air quality positively through the careful design of neighbourhoods.
+Some actions which are strongly encouraged include:

+- Full integration of the inputs of the planning, transport, housing, education and environment departments to ensure that environmental considerations, including those related to air quality, are considered at the earliest stages of the strategic planning processes; - Ensuring public services are joined up and easier to access via public transport or other sustainable choices such as cycling and walking; and - Giving careful consideration to the location of developments